Philosophy, Science and Religion: Science and Philosophy

 About the course

 This course, entitled ‘Science and Philosophy’, is the first of three related courses in our Philosophy, Science and Religion Online series.
-Completing all three courses will give you a broader understanding of this fascinating topic.

 What you'll learn